Nilabhro29/Nilabhro29/README.md

 HI, I'm Nilabhro

-I love developing full stack applications using MERN Stack
+I love developing full stack applications using MERN Stack.
+Some technologies I have worked on - Python, Django, Java, Springboot, SQL, MongoDB

-Pursuing Electronics and Telecommunication Engineering from Jadavpur University (Final year)
+Cloud Engineer, BlueVector AI | ECE Undergrad, Jadavpur University

 Cricketer (University and National Level), Fitness freak, Love exploring new places and do I have to mention that "FOODIE" ;)